-The adage 'BFF do everything together' has taken on a special meaning for two Moama Anglican Grammar students and friends who got exactly the same ATAR score.By Ruth Clayton
+The adage 'BFF do everything together' has taken on a special meaning for two Moama Anglican Grammar students and friends who got exactly the same ATAR score.RUTH CLAYTON December 21, 2012 4:25am

 In a curious turn of events, two close friends became joint duces of Moama Anglican Grammar School when yesterday morning they discovered they had achieved exactly the same ATAR score.

 When results were released around 9am, Brittany Santilla and Jess Naughton, both 18, went online to find they topped their school’s year level results with ATAR scores of 94.15.

 But the similarities between the girls do not end there.

 They also attended primary school together and, coincidentally, studied exactly the same HSC subjects and therefore have taken every class together over the past year.